huyvu38/Connection-Space/README.md

 2. Log in
 3. Exit the app.

-5. User wants to create an account
+Main Menu Option 1: user wants to create an account

 Write 1 to the program.